 Forced air heaters literally blow (or force) hot air into a space to heat it. in most cases, forced air heating systems involve ductwork, so for this particular application, you’ll likely want to hire a professional to install the system.
 Forced air heating comes with one of many different kinds of units, all of which can work with several system options, including a gas or electric furnace, a heat pump, or a hydronic coil.
 That device then pairs with a blower of some sort, such as a fan, blower, or air handler to distribute the heated air, essentially forcing that air into your garage space.

 If you’re only using your garage minimally during the cold season, this may be a bit of a larger project than you want to take on.
 However, if you’re converting your garage into a living space or a workspace, you might want to consider this as an option.
 It’s less expensive than some other duct systems and fairly efficient in terms of power consumption versus output.
-It’s also a good solution if you’re deciding to integrate with an existing central heating and air system in your main house.
+It’s also a good solution if you’re deciding to integrate with the existing central heating and air system in your main house.

 - Forced air heating will warm your garage quickly, even if you aren’t running it full time.